REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

     *   In both files, replace all occurrences of idp.example.org with the hostname of your IdP
     *   In `idp.conf`, configure the SSL VirtualHost to use the commercial certificate issued for your IdP

+        > **Note**
-        Apache 2.4.8+ marks `SSLCertificateChainFile` as deprecated.
+        > Apache 2.4.8+ marks `SSLCertificateChainFile` as deprecated.
 The recommended approach on Apache 2.4.8+ for inserting intermediate CA certificates is to append them to the server certificate specified with `SSLCertificateFile` - [sorted from leaf to root](http://httpd.apache.org/docs/2.4/mod/mod_ssl.html#sslcertificatefile).
+        >

-        However, as RHEL/CentOS7 only comes with Apache 2.4.6 (as of August 2016), the recommended approach on these systems is to still use a separate CA certificate chain file with the `SSLCertificateChainFile` directive.
+        > However, as RHEL/CentOS7 only comes with Apache 2.4.6 (as of August 2016), the recommended approach on these systems is to still use a separate CA certificate chain file with the `SSLCertificateChainFile` directive.

     *   Note that idp.conf is configured to disable all access to `<Location /idp/Authn/RemoteUser>` - all users will be authenticating via the Tomcat login screen.
     *   Note that idp.conf (as of January 2018) defaults to only allowing TLS 1.2 (dropping support for TLS 1.0 and TLS 1.1).